pourmalek/covir2/20210506/README.md

-### News
+### News uptake 20210506

 IHME now explicitly adjusts for under-reporting.
+A major improvement.
+Next improvement could be accounting for asymptomatic transmission.

+Hospital-related outcomes that were absent in one previous update of IHME are now back.

 <br/><br/>